 What causes Dry Eye Syndrome?

-There are many causes of dry eye, including insufficient tear production and/or poor tear quality.
+There are many causes, including insufficient tear production and/or poor tear quality.
 Often there may be two or more causes.
-Blepharitis, an infection of the lid margin, is a common cause of dry eye.
+Blepharitis, an infection of the lid margin, is a common cause.
 It can be chronic in some patients and may require special lid scrubs to keep the eyelids clean.